kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ![LLMServerPool](./images/lsp.svg)

-This diagram lightly follows the example request for a model `interestingName`.
+This diagram lightly follows the example request for a model `name-generator`.
 The flow can be described as:
 - The request comes in to our routing solution(Ext-Proc)
 - ExtProc looks up the LLMServices affiliated with this pool `examplePool`
-- `interestingName` is currently undergoing a change of LoRA adapters from `creativeNameGen-v3` (20% traffic split) to `veryCreativeNameGen` (80% traffic split)
+- `name-generator` is currently undergoing a change of LoRA adapters from `name-generator-v3` (20% traffic split) to `name-generator-v2` (80% traffic split)
-- `veryCreativeNameGen` is selected as the LoRA adapter, and replaces `interestingName` in the body of the request (mutated by ext-proc)
+- `name-generator-v2` is selected as the LoRA adapter, and replaces `name-generator` in the body of the request (mutated by ext-proc)
 - the request is then efficiently scheduled onto one of the valid Pods
 - Prometheus metrics are sent back to the LSP, aggregated and re-emitted via sidecar (following the metric standardization)